johnfraserss/ICS4U/Assignments/12 - Text IO - Gutenberg/README.md

 Due Date(s)
 -------------
-To be uploaded to the repository by November 4th, 2016 There will be **no** test for this portion of the course
+To be uploaded to the repository by November 4th, 2016
+There will be **no** test for this portion of the course

 Rubric(s)
 ---------
-_To follow_

 |                                          | 0    | 1    | 2    | 3    | 4    |
 | ---------------------------------------- | ---- | ---- | ---- | ---- | ---- |
 | A1.2: Demonstrate an understanding of type conversions (e.g string-to-integer, string-to-float, character-to-integer, etc.)                                   |      |      |      |      |      |